Ito teaches how to draft and knit to Peiji and Hachi.

-She often got together with neighborhood who like hand knitting after Ito went to school.
+Mitsu often got together with neighbors who liked hand knitting after their children went to school.

-They enjoyed chatting with each other, reading a home magazine together and shared ideas of knitting, while listening to radio.
+They enjoyed reading a home magazine together, chatting about hand knitting, and shared ideas of knitting, while they listened to the radio at home.

-Even though they didn’t frequently get together, they cherished the opportunities to see each other’s knitted works because it was more fun than knitting alone.
+Even though they couldn’t often get together, they cherished opportunities to see each other and their knitted works, because it was more fun to get tougher and talk than to knit alone.

 Ito, who spent her childhood like that, became a grown-up.

-World War Ⅱ had been over so that there was no limit to buy knitting books and yarn balls any more.
+World War Ⅱ ended at that time so that there was no limit to buy knitting books or yarn balls any more.

 Ito got married, had children and start knitting for her children.

-As she learned the basis of knitting under her mother, she could imagine what she wanted to knit and could knit through trial and error.
+As she learned the basic knitting skills from her mother, she could imagine what she wanted to knit, and actually knit as she wanted with trials and errors.

-Yarn can be transformed, and inherited by next person.
+Yarn can be unraveled, transformed, and inherited to the next generation.

-Much like yarn, hand knitting environment and its habit are inherited from Mitsu and young Ito by Ito today, Peiji and Hachi.
+Much like yarn, an environment and a habit of hand knitting are inherited from Mitsu and young Ito to Ito today, Peiji and Hachi.

 It is because they love the atmosphere around a knitter, which makes people feel calm.

-Hachi would like to ask who has opportunity to be around a knitter, have you ever felt calm around her/him?
+Hachi would like to ask those who have an opportunity to be around a knitter; Have you ever become calm around a knitter?

-Hachi has experienced many times that she became calm as if something splashing in her mind became calm when she was around Ito knitting.
+Hachi has experienced that many times, as if something splashing in her mind became calm when she was around Ito as a knitter.

-It didn’t matter the television was turned on, or Hachi didn’t talk to Ito.
+It didn’t matter the television was turned on, nor they didn’t talk to each other.

 Hachi has wondered what the feeling was.

-She also experienced like this when she was knitting:
+Hachi also experienced the following thing when she was knitting:

-Even though a television was turned on and she didn’t to talk to anyone, her brother said that “I love this atmosphere” and he seemed to be satisfied so much.
+Even though a television was turned on and she didn’t to talk to anyone, her brother suddenly and quietly said that “I love this atmosphere”.

-What he said convinced Hachi that a calm atmosphere was created around a knitter.
+What he said convinced Hachi that a calm atmosphere could be created around a knitter.

-(There are many images or feelings of “real” family so that we wrote ‘real’ with quotation marks in the sentence to express that was what Hachi and Ito felt. )
+(There are many different images or feelings of a “real” family, so that we wrote ‘real’ with quotation marks in the sentence.)

-It could be the strength motherhood or the strength of femininity.
+It could be the strength of motherhood, or the strength of femininity.

-Something bigger might ask us to understand them more to be able to create them consciously.
+Something bigger than me might ask us to understand them more clearly to be able to create them consciously.

-The themes might have been always with us and have waited to be realized since the home videos were taken.”
+The themes might have been always with us, and have waited to be realized since our home videos were taken.”

-Hachi felt something in her mind began to crystallize.
+Hachi felt that something vogue in her mind began to crystallize.